samplemaker/freefem_matlab_octave_plot/README.md

 ## ffplottri2grid()

-Interpolates the data `tu`, `tv` given on a triangular mesh defined by `tx` and `ty` on a rectangular grid defined by the two vectors `x` and `y`.<br>
+Interpolates the real data `tu`, `tv` given on a triangular mesh defined by `tx` and `ty` on a carthesian grid defined by the two vectors `x` and `y`.<br>
 To create contour or quiver plots `ffpdeplot()` has its own interpolation routine in the form of a vectorized Matlab/Octave code.
 However to improve runtime there is a MEX implementation of this code section.
-If Matlab/Octave finds an executable of `ffplottri2grid.c` within its search path the faster C-implementation is used instead of the internal interpolation routine.
+If Matlab/Octave finds an executable of `ffplottri2grid.c` within its search path the faster C-implementation is used instead of the internal interpolation routine.<br>
+Note: This function should only be used as a library function in conjunction with `ffpdeplot()`.
+In order to interpolate real or complex data on carthesian- or curved meshgrids use the function `ffinterpolate()` instead.

 #### Synopsis